 You will need a GP or optometrist referral in order to book a specialist visit appointment with an ophthalmologist.
 If you would like some assistance in locating a Momentum CareCross Network ophthalmologist, you can contact our offices at 0860 10 29 03 or email: email@example.com

 You can’t prevent glaucoma but you can lower your risk for developing the condition and you can take corrective steps to prevent the onset of blindness.
 At Bloom we encourage our members to lead a healthy lifestyle.
 That means getting regular medical check-ups, screenings and exams to promote wellness.
 Make sure you’ve covered for these medical procedures by getting health insurance cover.
-Contact our team of consultants and get health insurance online.
+Contact our team of consultants to discuss Health4Me health insurance options.

 Medical Content Disclaimer